-The laws that regulate parmigiano reggiano in Italy are called DOC laws, or Denominazione di Origine controllata laws.
-The DOC laws determine exactly where parmigiano reggiano has to be made and where its ingredients originate.
+The laws that regulate Parmigiano-Reggiano in Italy are called DOP laws, or Denominazione di Origine Protetta laws.
+The DOP laws determine exactly where Parmigiano-Reggiano has to be made and where its ingredients originate.
 This area includes the Parma, Modena, and Reggio Emilia regions, with some areas of Bologna and Mantua also included.
-In the European Union, “parmesan” is accepted as a translation of parmigiano reggiano.
+In the European Union, “parmesan” is accepted as a translation of Parmigiano-Reggiano.
 Within these countries, the two terms refer to the same cheese.

-DOC laws restrict parmigiano reggiano’s ingredients to skimmed cow’s milk, salt, and an enzyme called rennet for curdling.
+DOP laws restrict Parmigiano-Reggiano’s ingredients to skimmed cow’s milk, salt, and an enzyme called rennet for curdling.

 Parmesan Cheese in the United States

-Outside of the European Union, parmesan does not refer to the same cheese as parmigiano reggiano.
-In America, parmesan cheese is a different product because it is not subject to DOC regulations.
-This being said, parmesan is often considered an alternative to or imitation of parmigiano reggiano.
+Outside of the European Union, parmesan does not refer to the same cheese as Parmigiano-Reggiano.
+In America, parmesan cheese is a different product because it is not subject to DOP regulations.
+This being said, parmesan is often considered an alternative to or imitation of Parmigiano-Reggiano.

 How is Parmesan Cheese Made?

 The methods for making parmesan and Parmigiano-Reggiano are similar.
 Here is a basic process cheesemakers follow:

 - Fresh cow’s milk is allowed to sit until the cream rises to the top.

 - The cream is skimmed off the top, and the remaining milk is combined with whole milk.